I can not execute command 'X' from the 'Post Installation' guide

 I want to install further software to my PirateBox, but it seems I can't connect to the internet.
 What is wrong?

 During the first days of PirateBox we had some problems with wrong entries in the network configuration.
 To overcome this issue, PirateBox contains a fix, which gets activated during bootup.
 This fix redirects all requests on the box itself to the running PirateBox-Software.

 Assuming you did you configuration in

 I want to start from the beginning with flashing my device, but I don't have access to it anymore.
 What can I do?

-You can try to reflash the device via failsafe mode and using and USB stick as data source.
-If you had installed an image, that does not include the USB drivers, you may try advanced solution with copying the file over the network.
+You can try to reflash the device via failsafe mode and use an USB stick as data source.
+If you had installed an image that does not include the USB drivers, you may try advanced solution with copying the file over the network.

 I get error "No space left on device" while installing additional packages, what is wrong?

-The “disk”-space of the small OpenWRT-Routers are usually very limited.
-The PirateBox package does a few tricks to overcome this issue. we are installing the software into something called “installation destination”.
-If you want to install more software on your router, you have to run the
+The “disk”-space of the small OpenWRT routers are usually very limited.
+The PirateBox package does a few tricks to overcome this issue: we install the software into something called “installation destination”.
+If you want to install more softwares on your router, you have to run the

 The following is valid for PirateBox 0.6 and below:

 With PirateBox 1.0 we changed the destination name to a more common name: